Home and Away: International

 In September 2019, the pilot episode and the first 199 episodes of the first season were made available to stream on Amazon Prime Video in the United Kingdom.
 In November 2019, the final 29 episodes of the first season, and the first 171 episodes of the second season were added to the service, however, they are listed as "Season 2".

 In Ireland, Home and Away debuted on Monday, 3 October 1988 (with the pilot episode) as part of RTÉ's re-launch of RTÉ2 as Network 2 - their secondary channel.
 Episodes screened at 6.30pm and in September 1997, a daytime episode was added at 1.25pm on RTÉ One with the 6.30pm episode becoming the replay of the daytime broadcast.
 A repeat of the week's episodes is aired on Saturdays and Sundays on RTÉ2.
-Viewers in the Republic of Ireland are also able to catch up with episodes on the RTÉ Player.
+Viewers in the Republic are also able to catch up with episodes on the RTÉ Player.
 Home and Away is one of RTÉ's most popular drama series.
 It was the most watched program of 2014 on the RTÉ Player with over four million viewers.
 As of 2014, the show is available to view in Northern Ireland on 5STAR daily at 3.30pm and 6.30pm as well as the regular Channel Five airings.
-The show is geo blocked in Northern Ireland via the SKY platform on both RTE1 and RTE2, yet it remains available on Irish platform Saorview for both Irish and Northern Irish viewers.
+The show is geo blocked in Northern Ireland on both RTÉ One and RTÉ2, but can be viewed on the Republic's Saorview platform.
 RTE television airs episodes exactly as shown in Australia.
 Home and Away is consistently RTÉ's most-watched soap opera, and in 2021, the series was streamed by 4.9 million viewers.

 In New Zealand, Home and Away is broadcast on TVNZ2, with five episodes aired between 3.30pm to 6pm broadcasting every Sunday.
 A repeat of the episodes are spread across Monday to Friday, shown at 11:00 am each weekday.
 The TVNZ website also offers viewers the chance to watch episodes online with its OnDemand service.
 Home and Away is one of New Zealand's most popular TV series and is one of TVNZ 2's highest-rating shows.
 The show had previously aired on TV3 since 2002, where it consistently won high ratings for TV3 and helped boost audiences for their 6pm news bulletin.
 However, on 5 July 2013, the show's European distributor Endemol cancelled its agreement with TV3, causing them to lose the right to broadcast Home and Away.